jtyndale9/MapReduce_TechJobs/README.md

 # MapReduce_TechJobs

-## Teammates
-Joshua Tyndale	jtyndale@rams.colostate.edu
+Joshua Tyndale	josh.tyndale@gmail.com
-Stephen Harayda
-Dziugas Butkus

 ## Project
-CS455 Term project - Using Spark for Scalable Analytics Using Apache Spark, a mapreduce implementation was used to analyze 6GB of data, and results were put into visual form.
+Using Spark for Scalable Analytics
+Using Apache Spark, a mapreduce implementation was used to analyze 6GB of data, and results were put into visual form.

 ## Files